zapata07/legendasdivx2/README.md

 *** Code generated via Gemini Pro AI ***

 Notable changes:
-- Correction of results presentation: emoval of extraneous string "document.currentScript.previousElementSibling.querySelector" present on all results.
+- Correction of results presentation: removal of extraneous string "document.currentScript.previousElementSibling.querySelector" present on all results.
 - More complete compatibility with Kodi 21, e.g. removal of obsolete function xbmc.getCleanMovieTitle).
 - Many improvements and corrections to the search function.
 E.g. the TV show search was bugged since a long time ago.
 - New search option, "Search by IMDb ID" (see addon Advanced Settings).
 Option activated by default.
 This option resolves 99.9% of search issues.